Article hero image

 Finance for Humans

-8. I’m switching to Wealthsimple Tax.
+8. I’m going to switch to a different tax software this year.
 What information do I need from last year’s return?

 Very little, we promise.
 It’s easier than booking a plane ticket (and a whole lot less expensive).
-For the vast majority of Canadians, switching over to Wealthsimple Tax is super easy.
+For the vast majority of Canadians, switching tends to be super easy.
 The hardest part of the sign-up process is just filling in your personal information, like name and address and SIN.
 Those who already have a CRA My Account will find that the auto-fill feature will populate most boxes you need, including your RRSP information.

 9. What sort of information is available in CRA My Account?

-Want to know the detailed status of your tax return?
-Or how much room you have in your TFSA?
-Want to know who’s going to win the Super Bowl?
+Want to know the detailed status of your tax return, how much room you have in your TFSA, or who’s going to win the Stanley Cup?
 The CRA My Account offers two of three of those things.
-A full list of available information and documents found in CRA My Account can be accessed here.
+Here’s a full list of available information and documents you can find.

-10. Do I need a CRA My Account to file my return with Wealthsimple Tax?
+10. Do I need a CRA My Account to file my return?

-11. This is the first tax return I’ve filed in Canada.
+11. I’m convinced.
 How do I sign up for CRA My Account?

 Congrats on this milestone, you tax filer, you!
 To sign up, whether you’re new to the country or you’ve lived here your whole life, you will first have to file your return and wait for the CRA to assess it.
-Once you receive the Notice of Assessment, you can sign uphere for CRA My Account.
+Once you receive the Notice of Assessment, you can sign up for a CRA My Account through their website.

-12. I moved to Canada in 2022.
+12. I moved to Canada last year.
 What do I do about money I earned before I moved, will it affect my return?

 It may affect your tax credits, meaning it could affect how much tax you owe.
-If you’re filing with Wealthsimple Tax, you’ll need to enter the income earned prior to moving to the country.
-You’re not taxed on that income, but that amount will be used to determine if you’re eligible for full Canadian tax credits for 2022, or if we need to prorate your tax credits based on when in the year you became a resident.
-(See this CRA page for more information.)
+Typically you’ll need to enter the income earned prior to moving to the country.
+You’re not taxed on that income, but that amount will be used to determine if you’re eligible for full Canadian tax credits for the year, or if your tax credits need to be prorated based on when in the year you became a resident.
+(See the CRA’s overview for newcomers for more information.)

-13. I sold a rental property I owned this year.
-Do I need to report that in the tax return?
+13. I sold a rental property this year.
+Do I need to report that in my tax return?

 Congratulations!
 Hope you made a bundle.
 Yes, indeed, you will need to report the transaction on your tax return.
 There are a few steps to consider: